Actual corrections are in red.

 (p.
 189) Linux is better supported with every passing day: For greater long-term stability, many amateurs (including me) are migrating to Linux for telescope and camera control (a process I have nicknamed "defenestration"), and the available software is getting better rapidly.
-Open PHD Guiding, FireCapture (for video), and KSTARS (for star maps and camera control through INDI) have free Linux versions.
+Open PHD Guiding (PHD2), FireCapture (for video), and KSTARS (for star maps), and especially Ekos (for camera and telescope control) have free Linux versions.
 PixInsight supports Linux and macOS as well as Windows.

 (p.
 189) Telescope controller need not be a laptop: If you're going to have a dedicated computer for your telescope, autoguider, and camera, it need not be a laptop.
-The latest trend is to use a very small computer whose virtual screen and keyboard are accessed by Wi-Fi from another computer, such as your regular laptop.
+The latest trend is to use a very small computer that rides on the telescope and is accessed remotely.

 (p.
 202) PixInsight dark frame optimization should not be used if the sensor has appreciable amp glow.
 It assumes the dark frames are genuinely dark.